Park Gate Iron and Steel Company: Iron and steel making plant

-After World War I the company bought land at nearby Roundwood, and by 1920 a tenth open hearth furnace was added and new rolling capacity on 10 in, 12 in and 18 in rolling mills began production.
+After the First World War the company bought land at nearby Roundwood, and by 1920 a tenth open hearth furnace was added and new rolling capacity on 10 in, 12 in and 18 in rolling mills began production.

 In 1946 steel plate rolling ended.
 In 1953 the 11 in continuous bar mill was completed, which was to roll both straight and coiled bar.
 In 1963 the new site covered some 370 acre and the Roundwood site, beside the Midland Main Line north of the main works, and covering another 220 acre was starting production.
 The plant then included two mechanically-charged blast furnaces feeding 10 open hearth steel making furnaces which, in turn, fed two primary mills for rolling blooms and billets and six finishing mills rolling a wide range of blooms, billets, slabs, sections, bars and strip.
 The Roundwood site had an 11" continuous bar mill and a narrow hot strip mill.
 Capacity at the time was about 425,000 tons of carbon, low alloy, and free-cutting steel and ingots.

 In 1951 the 1945–51 Labour Government nationalised most large British iron and steel companies under the Iron & Steel Act 1949.
 The Parkgate company became part of the resulting Iron and Steel Corporation of Great Britain.
 After the 1951 General Elections the 1951–57 Conservative Government privatised most of the corporation, and in 1956 Parkgate was sold to Tube Investments.
 Major development work was planned for a site at Aldwarke, to begin production in the 1960s.
 This included Kaldo process basic oxygen steelmaking plant which was fed from the blast furnaces at Parkgate, ladles being moved by rail between the sites.
 This development also included hot rolling facilities.
 By the 1970s demand had changed and part of the old plant was demolished, the remainder of the Parkgate site was closed in 1985 with the closure of the heat treatment department.
 In 1976 rolling capacity was increased with the coming on stream of the Thrybergh Bar Mill.